robcarver17/pysystemtrade/docs/userguide.md

 10. Internal methods should be public if they could be used for diagnostics, otherwise prefix them with _ to make them private.
 11. The doc string for input and output methods should clearly identify them as such.
 This is to make viewing the wiring easier.
 12. The doc string at the head of the stage should specify the input methods (and where they take their input from), and the output methods
-13. The doc string should also explain what it does, and the name of the stage
+13. The doc string should also explain what the stage does, and the name of the stage

 Here's an example of a base class, to use as a template for new classes (annotated extract):